-Ever wondered what is the difference between home insurance and home warranty?
-Are they not same?
-Let’s find answers for these questions.
+Ever wondered what is the difference between a home warranty and homeowners insurance?
+Are they not the same?
+Let’s find answers to these questions.

 What Does A Home Warranty Contract Cover?